jimena-medinarubio/Masters_thesis/README.md

 The following information can be found in this repository:

-**DELFT3D hydrodynamic model of the ocean currents around the island of Curaçao** -Code for extraction of wind datasets from ECMWF -Attribute files necessary to run the model (grid, bathymetry, open boundaries, boundary conditions, wind forcing, MDF file).
+**DELFT3D hydrodynamic model of the ocean currents around the island of Curaçao** *Code for extraction of wind datasets from ECMWF *Attribute files necessary to run the model (grid, bathymetry, open boundaries, boundary conditions, wind forcing, MDF file).
 See https://oss.deltares.nl/web/delft3d/manuals for more information about each of them.
   -Model output in netCDF format.
 Time series of velocity components and surface elevation at each timestep.
   -Animation of the velocity field at each timestep (snapshots included in thesis).